auth0/docs/articles/cms/wordpress/configuration.md

 ### Features

 * **Password Policy:** Select the level of complexity you want to enforce for user passwords.
-Activating this setting will attempt to cahnge the Password Policy for the database Connection being used in the Auth0 dashboard (requires a valid API token to make this change).
+Activating this setting will attempt to change the Password Policy for the database Connection being used in the Auth0 dashboard (requires a valid API token to make this change).
 For more information on password policies, see [Password Strength in Auth0 Database Connections](/password-strength).
 Option name is `password_policy`.

 * **Single Sign On (SSO):** Enables SSO on your WordPress, allowing users to log in once and be automatically logged into any of your sites which use Auth0.
 For more information, see [What is SSO?](/sso).
 Activating this setting will attempt to turn on "Use Auth0 instead of the IdP to do Single Sign On" in the Application settings in the Auth0 dashboard (requires a valid API token to make this change).
 Option name is `sso`.

 * **Single Logout:** Enable this option for Single Logout.
 For more information, see [What is Single Log Out?](/sso/single-sign-on#what-is-single-log-out-).
-This will be hidden (and automatically disabled) if SSO is turned on.
+This will be hidden (and automatically disabled) if SSO is turned off.
 Option name is `singlelogout`.

 * **Passwordless Login:** Enable this option to replace the login widget with Lock Passwordless.
 Option name is `passwordless_enabled`.

+* **Universal Login Page:** Redirects the `wp-login.php` page to the Universal Login Page for authentication using all active Connections for this Application.
+Option name is `auto_login`.

+* **Auto Login Method:** A single, active connection to use for authentication when **Universal Login Page** is turned on.
+Leave this blank to show all active Connections on the Universal Login Page.
+Option name is `auto_login_method`.

 * **Multi-factor Authentication (MFA):** Enable this option for multi-factor authentication with Google Authenticator.
 (See [Multi-factor Authentication in Auth0](/multifactor-authentication) for more information).
 You can enable other MFA providers on the [Auth0 dashboard](${manage_url}/#/multifactor).
 Option name is `mfa`.